-Researchers at Colorado State University have developed a novel therapeutic method for the treatment of nontuberculous mycobacterial (NTM) infections utilizing inhibitors that target the DosRS two-component system of mycobacteria.
-The treatment then inhibits biofilm formation and bacterial non-replicating persistence under microaerophilic conditions.
-Preliminary studies using SCID mouse models of MABSC infection indicated that treatment using these inhibitors led to a significant decrease in bacterial burden within mouse organs when used alone, in the absence of added antibiotics.
-Further studies have shown when using the DosRS inhibitors as adjunct therapeutics, the inhibitors were further found to potentiate the activity of antibiotics.
+Researchers at Colorado State University have developed a novel therapeutic method for the treatment of nontuberculous mycobacterial (NTM) infections utilizing inhibitors that target the mycobacteria.
+The treatment also inhibits continued biofilm formation.
+Preliminary studies using SCID mouse models indicated that treatment using these inhibitors led to a significant decrease in bacterial burden within mouse organs when used alone, in the absence of added antibiotics.
+When these inhibitors are used as adjunct therapeutics, the activity of antibiotics is increased.

 Although widely considered opportunistic pathogens, nontuberculous mycobacteria (NTM) can cause a wide range of infections in humans.
-NTM of the M. abscessus complex (MABSC) and Mycobacterium avium complex (MAC) in particular have emerged as important human pathogens globally, causing an increasing number of pulmonary infections among patients with structural lung disease such as COPD, bronchiectasis, and cystic fibrosis (CF).
-Together MABSC and MAC account for ~95% of the total cases of pulmonary NTM disease reported.
-Treatment options for NTM pulmonary infections are few and involve lengthy combination regimens of 12-24 months with combinations of intravenous and oral antibiotics that lack bactiero-cidal activity and are associated with significant toxicity.
+NTM has emerged as important human pathogens globally, causing an increasing number of lung infections among patients with structural lung disease such as chronic obstructive pulmonary disease (COPD), bronchiectasis, and cystic fibrosis (CF).
+Treatment options for NTM lung infections are few and involve lengthy regimens of 12-24 months with combinations of intravenous and oral antibiotics that lack bactericidal activity and are associated with significant toxicity.
 Among the factors thought to contribute to the drug resistance/tolerance of these microorganisms is their ability to persist in a non-replicating state within the host and to form biofilms.
 Altogether, these concerns place a high priority on the development of innovative approaches to better control and treat NTM infections.

-- Expected to potentiate the activity of antibiotics used in combination
+- Expected to increase the activity of antibiotics used in combination.

-- Dispersed NTM bacilli are more susceptible to killing by the host immune system
+- Dispersed NTM bacilli are more susceptible to the host immune system.

 - New therapeutics or adjunct therapeutics to treat infections (whether pulmonary or extra pulmonary) caused by nontuberculous mycobacteria.